Universality of the turbulent magnetic field in hypermassive neutron stars produced by binary mergers: Conclusions

 \subsection{Acknowledgements}

 We thank Riccardo Ciolfi, Wolfgang Kastaun and Jay Vijay Kalinani for providing us the EoS and for the useful discussions.
 This work was supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigación grant PID2019-110301GB-I00.
 DV is funded by the European Research Council (ERC) Starting Grant IMAGINE (grant agreement No. [948582]) under the European Union’s Horizon 2020 research and innovation programme.
-The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (BSC) through Grant project Long-LESBNS by the $22^{th}$ PRACE regular call (Proposal 2019215177, P.I.
+DV's work was also partially supported by the program Unidad de Excelencia María de Maeztu CEX2020-001058-M. The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (BSC) through Grant project Long-LESBNS by the $22^{nd}$ PRACE regular call (Proposal 2019215177, P.I.
 CP and DV).